Should You Quit Weed Cold Turkey? What Are the Effects?

 Marijuana Withdrawal Timeline

-The speed with which marijuana withdrawal symptoms take hold varies between people.
-People with a long history of use, and who use a significant amount of marijuana each day, experience symptoms quicker than people with relatively new addictions spurred by smaller amounts of the drug.
+What happens to your body when you stop smoking, or using, weed varies between people.
+People with a long history of use, and who use a significant amount of marijuana each day, experience withdrawal symptoms quicker than people with relatively new addictions spurred by smaller amounts of the drug.

 In general, according to Psych Central, weed withdrawal symptoms develop within 24–72 hours after someone decides to quit weed cold turkey.
 Those symptoms grow in severity during the first 7 days, at which point they peak in intensity.
 At this point, the person feels the impact of the loss most keenly and is likely at the highest risk of relapse.